peterjmartinson/writing/DistractedFortune/20250402_NotGettingThingsDone/draft.md

 (Before you true believers out there pillory me, yes there's more to it.
 Like, the [machine that prints out labels](LINK) for all the file folders.)

-Anyhow, I got obsessed, bought two beat up filing cabinets, and filled them with file folders for everything in my life.
+I got obsessed, bought two beat up filing cabinets, and filled them with file folders for everything in my life.

 And I just couldn't keep up.

 I've since tried a few ways to approximate Allen's write-out-all-steps approach, and sometimes have made a bit of progress.
 But I could never quite make it take off.

-Through the guilt of not feeling strong enough to keep up with all the lists and folders, I kept wondering if maybe there was another way.
+The part that filled me with guilt and failure, was that I just couldn't bring myself to take every project and break it up into action chunks.
+While dealing with this guilt, and getting some things done half-assed, I kept wondering if maybe there was another way.

 Then, a few days ago, it hit me.
 There _is_ another way!